shokubohcm/personal_blog/README.md

 ## About

 I use this repository as part of my effort to output and refine my thoughts before publishing them.
-The drafts here focus on topics related to **Finance**, **Statistics**, and **Engineering**.
+The drafts here focus on topics related to **Finance**, **Statistics**, **Engineering**, and **Data Science**.
 All content is provided in markdown files and is in draft form.

 ## Published Blogs